Cathal-McHale/emerging-technologies/README.md

 -  How to Run:
 - Ensure the trigram model is available (generated in Task 1 or loaded from JSON).
 - Run the notebook cells to generate text and view probabilities.
-- Research Task 3: Analyzing the Model
+- Research Task 3: Analysing the Model
 - Notebook: task3_model_analysis.ipynb
 - Objective: Calculate the percentage of valid English words in a generated string.